 - Care homes and schools: planning for local outbreaks in care homes and schools

 - High risk contexts, workplaces and communities: identifying and planning how to manage other high-risk places, locations and communities of interest

 - Vulnerable people: supporting vulnerable local people to get help to self-isolate

 - Contact tracing: assessing local and regional contact tracing and infection control in complex settings

 - National, regional and local intelligence: identifying and responding quickly to outbreaks

 - Engagement, communication and governance: establishing a COVID-19 health protection committee and local boards

 The plan for Swindon is part of a network of plans in every local authority in England.
 It will be regularly reviewed as events continue to evolve and develop.

-The outbreak management planning documents can be viewed below:
+The outbreak management planning document can be viewed below: